The Gadfly

-The Gadfly is a novel by Irish-born British writer Ethel Voynich, published in 1897 (United States, June; Great Britain, September of the same year), set in 1840s Italy under the dominance of Austria, a time of tumultuous revolt and uprisings.
+The Gadfly is a novel by Irish-born writer Ethel Voynich, published in 1897 (United States, June; Great Britain, September of the same year), set in 1840s Italy under the dominance of Austria, a time of tumultuous revolt and uprisings.
 The story centres on the life of the protagonist, Arthur Burton.
 A thread of a tragic relationship between Arthur and his love, Gemma, simultaneously runs through the story.
 It is a tale of faith, disillusionment, revolution, romance, and heroism.

 Themes

 The book, set during the Italian Risorgimento, is primarily concerned with the culture of revolution and revolutionaries.
 Arthur, the eponymous Gadfly, embodies the tragic Romantic hero, who comes of age and returns from abandonment to discover his true state in the world and fight against the injustices of the current one.
 The landscape of Italy, in particular the Alps, is a pervading focus of the book, with its often lush descriptions of scenery conveying the thoughts and moods of characters.